 Metal Crowns

-When it comes to strength and durability, metal crowns reign supreme.
+Metal crowns are known for strength and durability.
 These crowns are often made from gold alloys, palladium, or base-metal alloys like nickel or chromium.
 While they lack the natural appearance of porcelain, they excel in areas requiring heavy chewing, such as molars.
 Metal crowns are built to withstand the forces of biting and grinding, ensuring long-lasting protection.

 Cons: The most significant drawback of metal crowns is their metallic appearance, which doesn’t blend with natural teeth.
 This makes them less suitable for visible front teeth or for those concerned about aesthetics.
 Additionally, some individuals may experience allergic reactions to certain metals used in the crowns, such as nickel.